tgoldenberg/brn-gitbook/chapter_2_getting_started.md

 #### For iOS:

+We'll begin our app on iOS since the development workflow is a bit easier.
 Make sure you have the latest version of [Xcode](https://developer.apple.com/xcode/download/) installed.
 When Apple rolls out new major releases of Xcode, breaking changes are often introduced.
 Do yourself a favor and start out with the latest to avoid serious pain later.

-#### For Android:

-Naturally, Android setup is a bit more involved.
-You’ll want to install both the latest Android SDK and a simulator to use for testing your app.
-We anticipate breaking changes to this as it’s still pretty new in React Native, so consult the official [Android setup guide](https://facebook.github.io/react-native/docs/android-setup.html).

 ## Creating your First Project

-Here’s where things get really exciting - we’re going to install React Native on our system and get our first project up and running on both iOS and Android.
+Here’s where things get really exciting - we’re going to install React Native on our system and get our first project up and running on iOS.

 ### Install the React Native Command Line Interface (CLI)